 phemes and discourse function.
 Nuuchahnulth has a definite suffix ‑ʔi·, for example, which is sometimes said to have a disambiguating function (Mithun 1999: 60-63; Nakayama 2001: 48).
-In most cases, context and the meaning of the stem serves to disambiguate referential ver- sus predicative uses of the same stem.
+In most cases, context and the meaning of the stem serve to disambiguate referential ver- sus predicative uses of the same stem.
 However, in cases where a stem is non-prototypically serving as a referent, the definite suffix is more likely to appear.

 I set out to investigate the possible connection between the use of the definite marker and non-prototypical uses of stems by examining the frequency with which the definite marker occurs with stems marked for different aspects.
 (Note that in Nuuchahnulth, aspect markers are not limited to just predicative stems.
 They may appear with referential uses of stems as well [Nakayama 2001: 47–48].)
 The intuition behind this procedure is that some Nuuchah- nulth aspects, like the continuative or progressive aspects, are more prototypically predicative in their meaning than others, such as the durative or momentaneous aspects.
 Thus, I hypoth- esized that the definite marker would occur more frequently on continuative and progressive aspects than the durative or momentaneous aspects.

 Unfortunately, there were insufficient data to answer this question.
 The reason the data are insufficient is telling, however.
 To begin with, the definite marker appears on 213 of the 1935 attested stems in the corpus (11.01%).
 However, only 17 of those stems (7.98%) also ever appear with an aspect marker (either continuative, durative, momentaneous, or telic).
-The dataset is simply too small to draw any conclusions about the interaction of definitess and aspect.
+The dataset is simply too small to draw any conclusions about the interaction of definiteness and aspect.
 That said, the near mutually exclusive distribution of aspect markers and the definite marker in Nuuchahnulth is noteworthy precisely because it provides additional support for Hopper & Thompson’s (1984) claim that the prototypical uses of lexical items exhibit inflec-

 tional behaviors characteristic of their class.
 Even in a language with extensive flexibility like Nuuchahnulth, that flexibility is constrained by typological universals.